awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-start-human-loop.md

 **Prerequisites**

 To create and start a human loop, the AmazonAugmentedAIFullAccess policy must be attached to the AWS Identity and Access Management \(IAM\) user or role that configures or starts the human loop\.
-When using a built\-in task type, this will be the user or role that you use to configure the human loop using `HumanLoopConfig`\.
-For custom task types, this will be the user or role that you use to call `StartHumanLoop`\.
+This will be the identity that you use to configure the human loop using `HumanLoopConfig` for built\-in task types\.
+For custom task types, this will be the identity that you use to call `StartHumanLoop`\.

+Additionally, when using a built\-in task type, your IAM user or role must have permission to invoke API operations of the AWS service associated with your task type\.
+For example, if using Amazon Rekognition with Augmented AI, you must attach permissions required to call `DetectModerationLabels`\.
+For examples of identity\-based policies you can use to grant these permissions, see [Amazon Rekognition Identity\-Based Policy Examples](https://docs.aws.amazon.com/rekognition/latest/dg/security_iam_id-based-policy-examples.html) and [Amazon Textract Identity\-Based Policy Examples](https://docs.aws.amazon.com/textract/latest/dg/security_iam_id-based-policy-examples.html)\.
+You can also use the more general policy **AmazonAugmentedAIIntegratedAPIAccess** to grant these permissions\.
+For more information, see [Create an IAM User With Permissions to Invoke Amazon A2I, Amazon Textract, and Amazon Rekognition API Operations](a2i-permissions-security.md#a2i-grant-general-permission)\.

-You will need a flow definition ARN to create and start a human loop\.
+To create and start a human loop, you will need a flow definition ARN\.
 To learn how to create a flow definition \(or human review workflow\), see [Create a Flow Definition](a2i-create-flow-definition.md)\.

 ## Create and Start a Human Loop for a Built\-in Task Type<a name="a2i-human-loop-built-in-task-type"></a>